elygeo/coseis/doc/index.rst

 *   (+) Matplotlib_, SciPy_, and Pyproj Python packages.
 Required only for
     supplemental plotting, signal processing, and mesh generation utilities.

-*   (+) Git_ version control system.
-Useful for development and staying updated with the latest code version.

 (+) Optional